SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 Once a monitor triggers an alert with one or more attached playbooks, you can view the playbooks for the alert.

-1. Open the alert on the [alert page](/docs/alerts/monitors/alert-response/#alert-page).
+1. Open an alert on the [alert page](/docs/alerts/monitors/alert-response/#alert-page) that has attached playbooks.
 1. Click the **Playbook** button.
 The attached playbooks are displayed. <br/><img src={useBaseUrl('img/monitors/view-playbooks-on-alert.png')} alt="View playbooks for an alert" style={{border: '1px solid black'}} width="800" />
 1. Hover your mouse over the icon to the right of the playbook name to view the status of the playbooks: